 First, be sure to check the box on your Form 1040 that indicates you are splitting up your refund.
 It will let the IRS know you want your money sent to multiple accounts and that agency employees need to look to your Form 8888 for details.
-The check box is on each of the various 1040 forms, just above where you would enter information if you were sending the money to just one account.
+The check box is on each of the various 1040 forms, just above where you would enter information if you were sending the money to just 1 account.

 And about that 1040 section for a single direct deposit: Leave it blank.
-If you complete the account information on your main return, don't be surprised if the IRS then sends all your refund money to that one account.
+If you complete the account information on your main return, don’t be surprised if the IRS then sends all your refund money to that 1 account.